 Teachers will provide rich learning experiences where children can develop their computing skills.
-The school follows the Keychain Computing scheme of work which is divided into three key areas of learning; online safety, digital literacy and coding.
-Each unit it taught in half termly blocks and taught across the three key stages (KS1, LKS2, UKS2).
+The school follows the Teach Computing scheme of work from the NCCE which is divided into three key areas of learning; online safety, digital literacy and coding.
+Each unit is taught in half termly blocks and taught across the three key stages (KS1, LKS2, UKS2).
 Teachers follow a two year rolling curriculum to enable all children to engage in all learning units.